nobodhi/javascript_coding_exercise/README.md

 #### Solution

 The answer depends on what you want to do about whitespace and capitalization.
 Regardless whether we are concerned with whitespace or capitalization, in the general case a naive solution simply sorts the characters in the two strings and checks whether they are the same.

+### Palindrome Permutation

+(Exercise 1.4).
+Determine if a string is a permutation of a palindrome.
+For instance, 'bbaa' is a permutation of 'Abba', which is a palindrome.

+#### Solution

+We want to find whether the string can be permuted such that it produces a palindrome.
+Proceeding from the solution in [Check Permutation](#Check Permutation), the solution hinges on the symmetry of the data structure.
+Whether there are an even number of characters or an odd number of characters, a palindrome arrangement will be symmetric about the center, with a count of 2 for each paired character.

 ## Common Problems